 Place the squash on its side on top of a cutting board and cut top and bottom ends off.
 Discard.

-Use a potato or vegetable peeler to remove the skin away from the squash, all the way around.
+Use a potato peeler to remove the skin away from the squash, all the way around.

 Stand it on its end and cut the squash down the center lengthwise.

 Use a spoon to scoop out the seeds toward the fat part of the squash.
 Discard.

 Turn the peeled butternut squash halves over so the flat sides are on the cutting board.